pranjay-poddar/Swasthify/README.md

 -   Hospital Registration
 -   Hospital Login
 -   Data Entry
 -   Updation of services such as ICU Beds, Isolation Beds, Oxygen Cylinders, Vaccines offered by hospital.
+-   Chat Forum for one to one interaction with patients.

 #### Patients

 -   Patient Registration
 -   Patient Login
 -   Fetch Hospitals, and Hospital Services such as ICU Beds, Oxygen Cylinders, and Vaccines.
+-   Chat forums that can be utilized by the patients to interact with each other and hospitals/doctors, and offer all kinds of advice and assistance to each other.

 #### Services Open To All

 -   Self-Analysis For Covid-Testing , Mental-Health , Physical Health , Eating Disorder